Heather Graham, 50, Grabs Attention In Leopard-Print String Bikini At The Beach

-Heather Graham, 50, looked absolutely stunning in her most recently Instagram upload on Saturday night.
-The actress didn’t appear to be shy when it came to showing some skin in front of the camera.
+Heather Graham, 50, looked absolutely stunning in her most recent Instagram upload, which she posted on Saturday.
+The actress didn't appear to be shy when it came to showing some skin in front of the camera.

 In the sexy shot, Heather grabbed attention in a racy leopard-print string bikini.
 The skimpy top featured thin straps that showed off her muscled arms and shoulders.
 It also featured a low-cut neckline that flashed her abundant cleavage.